 The Victorian criminal justice system is used to determine whether an accused person is guilty beyond reasonable doubt of an offence for which they are charged, and to impose sanctions where guilt has been found or pleaded.
-Students consider factors that affect the ability of the criminal justice system to achieve the principles of justice.
+In this area of study, students explore the criminal justice system, key personnel, and the use of plea negotiations to determine a criminal case.
+Students investigate the rights of the accused and of victims, and explore the purposes and types of sanctions and sentencing considerations.
+They consider the impact of time, costs and cultural differences on the ability of the criminal justice system to achieve the principles of justice.

 Area of study 2: The Victorian civil justice system

 The Victorian civil justice system aims to restore a wronged party to the position they were originally in before the breach of civil law occurred.
-In this area of study students consider the factors relevant to commencing a civil claim, examine the institutions and methods used to resolve a civil dispute and explore the purposes and types of remedies.
-Students consider factors that affect the ability of the civil justice system to achieve the principles of justice.
+In this area of study, students consider the factors relevant to commencing a civil claim, examine the institutions and methods used to resolve a civil dispute and explore the purposes and types of remedies.
+Students consider the impact of time and costs on the ability of the civil justice system to achieve the principles of justice.